 This depends entirely on your health and fitness goals.
 If you’re training correctly, getting strong is quite simple.
 By incorporating some light exercise into your lifestyle, you can continue to feel independent, maintain good balance, get out and about in the community and use public transport with ease, as well as visit your friends and family.

 You don’t have to stop at light exercise.
 An exercise physiologist or physiotherapist can work with you to tailor an exercise routine to your specific needs, including working around heart, lung, joint or any other health condition.
 Even with conditions like osteoporosis, osteoarthritis, emphysema and cardiovascular disease, you can still increase your daily exercise levels above basic light loads – in fact, it’s the best thing you could do when supported by a trained health professional.

 At the Independent Living Centre, our physiotherapists can work with you to assess your current lifestyle and see what exercises may best suit you, to ensure you remain mobile both inside the home and out in the community.
-Our physiotherapist’s can tailor a program specific to your goals to support your independence, safety and wellbeing at home and in the community.
+Our physiotherapist’s can tailor a program specific to your goals to support your independence, safety and wellbeing at home and in the community through our allied health service.
 If you would like further information on our physiotherapy services, please visit the HACC Allied Health Service page or call (08) 9381 0677.